openwisp/openwisp-network-topology/README.rst

 * **admin interface** that allows to easily manage, audit, visualize and debug topologies and their relative data (nodes, links)
 * **receive topology** from multiple nodes
 * **topology history**: allows saving daily snapshots of each topology that can be viewed in the frontend
+* **faster monitoring**: `integrates with OpenWISP Controller and OpenWISP Monitoring <#integration-with-openwisp-controller-and-openwisp-monitoring>`_ for faster detection of critical events in the network

 Project goals
 -------------